voytekresearch/VoytekLab/README.md

 [![Project Status: Inactive – The project has reached a stable, usable state but is no longer being actively developed; support/maintenance will be provided as time allows.](http://www.repostatus.org/badges/latest/inactive.svg)](http://www.repostatus.org/#inactive)
 [![Latest Version](https://img.shields.io/pypi/v/pacpy.svg)](https://pypi.python.org/pypi/pacpy/)

 A [python package](https://github.com/voytekresearch/pacpy) for calculating the any different ways to measure phase-amplitude coupling.

+A MATLAB wrapper for this package was made and is available as [pacmat](https://github.com/voytekresearch/pacmat)

 ## Packages in development